alexjlockwood/AndroidDesignPatterns/_posts/2016-08-05-understanding-contextcompat-getcolor.md

 #### "How can I workaround these problems?"

-Apps that support a `minSdkVersion` less than API 23 should prefer to use the static `ContextCompat` helper methods in the support library, as Android lint suggests.
+Apps that support a `minSdkVersion` less than API 23 should prefer to use the static `ContextCompat` and `ResourcesCompat` helper methods in the support library, as Android lint suggests.
 However, note that no matter which methods you use, attempting to resolve theme attributes in a `ColorStateList` XML file **WILL NEVER WORK on pre-Marshmallow devices**!